 Kim Swims, watch on Amazon Prime

 It’s 2015 and Kimberly Chambers is preparing to take on the Farallon Islands crossing, a 30-mile swim from these remote islands swimming back to the California mainland and ending at the Golden Gate Bridge.
 Having already completed the Oceans Seven swim series, a marathon swimming challenge consisting of seven channel swims across the globe, this film follows Kim and her support team as she takes on the next challenge in her journey to becoming the first woman to complete this crossing.
 A vivacious lady that only took up long distance swimming in her 30’s, New Zealand native Kim talks throughout the film about what she learned from her Oceans Seven achievements.
-In her adopted new hometown of San Francisco, the Farallon Swim means even more to her, and if the 30 mile trip wasn’t hard enough, it’s also one of the most concentrated areas in the world for great white sharks to contend with!
+In her adopted new hometown of San Francisco, the Farallon Swim means even more to her, and if the 30 mile trip wasn’t hard enough, it also has one of world's greatest concentrations of great white sharks!

 Iceman: The Story of Lewis Gordon Pugh, watch on Amazon Prime